Best Practices for Sending Templates

 Use the Intro Message to provide more context.
 Offer more detail in the Intro Message to help position the context of the outreach and refresh the customer's memory.
 For example:

-This is just a quick 30-second survey regarding your recent experience with Delighted.
-You currently use our platform to help send NPS surveys, and dig into those results on your dashboard.
+This is just a quick 30-second survey regarding your recent experience with Delighted Templates.
+You currently use our platform to help send NPS surveys, and dig into those results on your Dashboard.

 Well-constructed intro messages can help convert more survey opens into actual responses.
 You can customize the intro message via the Customize Appearance page, which is the same area as the subject line (Intro Message being located under “Advanced Customization”).